j3ssie/osmedeus/README.md

 ./install.sh
 ```

-This install only focus on Kali linux, check more install on [Usage page](https://j3ssie.github.io/Osmedeus/installation/)
+This install only focus on Kali linux, check more install on [Usage page](https://j3ssie.github.io/Osmedeus/installation/).

+**NOTE:** You might need to do `sudo su` before install or using this otherwise you might get problem with dependency problems.

 ## Using Docker